Color-avoiding directed paths in tournaments: Introduction

 In this paper, we study a close cousin of these classical questions, which turns out to be surprisingly rich and difficult.
-On the level of vectors, we study a generalization of the relation $<_1$ considered above, in which we ask whether one vector is strictly greater than another on at least $r$ of the coordinates.
-On the level of graph theory, we move from the classical Ramsey-theoretic goal of finding a monochromatic structure, to the alternative goal of finding a \emph{color-avoiding} structure; that is, one which receives at most $q-1$ colors out of the palette of $q$ colors used in total.
-We now turn to discuss these problems, and our results, in more detail.
+We move from the classical Ramsey-theoretic goal of finding a monochromatic structure, to the alternative goal of finding a \emph{color-avoiding} structure; that is, one which receives at most $q-1$ colors out of the palette of $q$ colors used in total.
+The study of such questions goes back at least to the seminal work of Erd\H os and Szemer\'edi \cite{MR325446}, and is a special case of the ``generalized Ramsey theory'' introduced by Erd\H os and Gy\'arf\'as \cite{MR1645678} and intensively studied since, e.g.\ \cite{MR4975150,MR1899117,MR4563218}.